kontent-ai/kontent-ai-migration-toolkit/README.md

 project (based on item's `codename`) the item will be updated.
 The workflow of imported language variant will be set according to `workflowStep` field.

-You can run `kontent-ai-migration-toolkit` many times over without being worried that identical content item will be created multiple times.
+You can run `kontent-ai-migration-toolkit` many times over without being worried that identical content items will be created multiple times.
+Same goes for assets if you use `externalId` when migrationg assets over.

 ## How are assets imported?

 If asset exists in target project, the asset upload will be skipped and not uploaded at all.
 If asset doesn't exist, the asset from the zip folder will be uploaded.
-The Migration Toolkit will also set `external_id` of newly uploaded assets to equal their original id.
-There are some limitations to importing assets, see _Limitations_ sections for more info.
+It is highly recommended that you set `externalId` when migrating assets as that will prevent duplicate assets from being created if you run the migration multiple times.

 ## Import Configuration